Skip to main content

 • Introducing your target customer: Just as with your specific customer service preferences, new hires are unfamiliar with your customer profile.
 Training allows you to tell them about who they will be serving.

-• Explaining your tools: If you use customer service software or other in-house applications, training can show new hires how best to use them.
+• Explaining your tools: If you use customer service tools or other in-house applications, training can show new hires how best to use them.

 So, while hiring experienced candidates is a great way to build a solid support team, businesses still need training programs to help them reach their full potential.